Wrongful Death Due to Medical Negligence

 Damages in Medical Malpractice Wrongful Death Cases

 Certain types of compensation are available for those filing a wrongful death lawsuit.
+So, who can sue for wrongful death?
 Patients or their family members can sue for economic damages, non-economic, and even punitive damages.

 - Current and future medical bills